Pool Coping Tiles – What Are They?

 Pool Coping tiles is a term that identifies the material used to cap a pool shell wall (aka Pool edge) .
 There are many options available for pool coping.
 A good pool coping will finish off a pool and give it a fantastic look.

 The first option is natural stone.
 Many people choose natural stone coping as it gives the pool such a unique look because no two pieces are the same.
 It is also classic (it never dates).
-The most popular natural stone tiles for coping are travertine and granite.
-Both are great and will suit most swimming pool surroundings.
-The majority of people think a bullnose is necessary on the coping.
+The most popular natural stone tiles for coping is travertine.
+Travertine pavers will suit most swimming pool surroundings.
+The majority of people think a bull-nose is necessary on the coping.
 However, a good tip is to use a travertine paver with a tumbled edge.
-This gives an alternative to a bullnose finish.
+This gives an alternative to a bull-nose finish.
 The travertine pavers normally come 30mm thick so they are very sturdy and suitable as pool coping tiles.

 A tumbled edge means that the sharp edges around the tiles have been taken off.
 It is a different look that adds a lot of character to the pool.
-When using natural stone it must be remembered that they have be sealed.
-As a cost guide note 4 pieces 610x406mm equals aprox 1 /m2.
-This will cover aprox 1.6 lineal meters.
-TFO sells 610x406x30mm pavers at $60 /m2.
-So that equals about $37 per lm.
-So if you have a small pool of say 30lm then the cost will be aprox $1125.
+When using natural stone it must be remembered that they have to be sealed.
+As a cost guide note 4 pieces 610x406mm equals approx 1 /m2.
+This will cover approx 2.4 lineal meters.
+This means the tumbled edge can be up to 2.5 times cheaper than the bull-nose paver equivalent..

 Porcelain Pool Coping Tiles